Limo123123/limowebserverinstaller/README.md

 I hope it works all fine to you.

 # The Informations
-The download can be up to 1-2 hours because its provided by Dropbox Free, I ussually dont have money to host it at a other place I hope it works fine.
+The download can be up to 15-60 minuts because its provided by Dropbox Free, I ussually dont have money to host it at a other place I hope it works fine.
 Download by Dropbox
 install script and webserver files maked by florian and many other projects you can find in the internet if you google them z.b.
 Hextris, Pacman, Flappy Bird...
 Sorry for the download as long it works fine all is got.
-It not musst be take to 1-2 hours its from your internet speed and dropbox
+It not musst be take to 15-60 minuts its from your internet speed and dropbox
 If you have any other web games that we can make say it Please and Give your Fedback.
-PS: Thats are more than 4.000 thousand files to Download and I have to upload it so well done.
+PS: Thats are 4.425 thousand files to Download and I have to upload it so well done.